CFPhantom/business-change-verification/README.md

 ---

-## What is a Business Change?
+## What is a Material Business Event?

-A Business Change is any organizational event that should alter how external AI systems and machine-consumed information sources understand an enterprise.
+A Material Business Event is any organizational event that should alter how external AI systems and machine-consumed information sources understand an enterprise.

 Examples include: